 Bruguier’s homestead, the first occupied by a European-American on the Big Sioux, became the meeting place for a community of Yankton Dakota, French-Canadians, and those of mixed race.
 According to an early resident of Sioux City, the Yankton continued to camp at Bruguier’s homestead until the mid-1850s, when U.S. military operations and European-American racial hostility forced them to abandon the place.

 Following Bruguier’s lead, other French-Canadians settled along the Big Sioux, including Paul Paquette, who acquired land along the river a mile upstream from Bruguier.
-And not long afterwards, a third French-Canadian, Gustave Pecaut, settled upstream from Paquette.
+Not long afterwards, a third French-Canadian, Gustave Pecaut, settled upstream from Paquette.

 Sioux City immediately became the primary jumping-off point for those settling the lower Big Sioux Valley.
 Immigrants traveled up the Missouri by steamboat, disembarked at the town’s waterfront, and then trekked overland to their claim along the river.

-At the same time the lower valley started to fill with a smattering of settlers, further north, settlers entered the middle and upper Big Sioux Valley from a jumping-off point in the Minnesota River Valley.
+While a smattering of settlers entered the lower valley, others established homesteads along the middle and upper Big Sioux.
+The latter group of settlers came to the Big Sioux from a jumping-off point in the Minnesota River Valley.

 From the late 1850s to 1867, European-American settlers avoided the Big Sioux Valley for fear of the Dakota.
 Ironically, the Dakota avoided the valley as well.
 They did not want to come into contact with heavily-armed, vengeful European-American militias or U.S. Army units, both of which often killed Indians indiscriminately.